Dog Man (film): Plot

 At his lair, Petey discovers a picture book drawn by Li'l Petey depicting both of them as a family, making him feel guilty for abandoning him.
 Learning from his former assistant that Li'l Petey was adopted by Dog Man, Petey uses his orb-shaped mech, 80-HD, to retrieve him.
-Upon realizing that Li'l Petey is nowhere to be seen, Dog Man and news reporter Sarah Hatoff begin to look for him, but they realize that he is gone.
+Upon realizing that Li'l Petey is missing, Dog Man, news reporter Sarah Hatoff, and her cameraman Seamus search for Li'l Petey to no avail.
 Meanwhile, Petey reveals to Li'l Petey that his abusive father abandoned him as a child.
 In an attempt to cheer him up, Li'l Petey uses 80-HD to bring Petey's father, called Grampa by Li'l Petey, to his lair.
 Grampa immediately starts berating Petey, revealing that he has not changed despite Li'l Petey's hopes.

 Flippy is resurrected at the Living Spray factory after being mishandled by the factory employees, which also causes the factory itself to come to life.
-Having been reprogrammed by Petey to destroy all good people, he targets Dog Man and his friends, who fight an army of buildings affected by the Living Spray.
-Flippy, programmed to attack do-gooders, instead targets Li'l Petey.
-A remorseful Petey reluctantly decides to team up with Dog Man, swapping out Li'l Petey inside 80-HD with himself.
-Realizing that his reviver is redeemed, Flippy decides to drop Petey into an active volcano to kill him, but Li'l Petey arrives and shows him a comic book depicting them as friends, redeeming him and disabling his telekinetic powers, dropping Petey above the volcano.
+Having been reprogrammed by Petey to destroy all do-gooders, he targets Dog Man and his friends, before Flippy's programming makes him switch to kidnapping Li'l Petey.
+A remorseful Petey reluctantly teams up with Dog Man, Li'l Petey, and their friends fight an army of buildings affected by the Living Spray.
+Petey swaps out Li'l Petey inside 80-HD with himself.
+Realizing that his reviver is redeemed, Flippy decides to drop Petey into an active volcano to kill him, but Li'l Petey arrives and after Flippy explains his story, he shows him a comic book depicting them as friends, making him cry, redeeming him, and disabling his telekinetic powers, dropping Petey above the volcano.
 Dog Man uses his beloved tennis ball to knock Petey from falling in the lava, losing the ball in the process, and Flippy is arrested.

 Petey is pardoned by the mayor, but refusing to be considered a do-gooder, he and Li'l Petey return to their lair to find that Grampa took everything except for Li'l Petey's books.
 After a talk with him, Petey decides to share custody of his son with Dog Man, and gives him a new ball.
-He then heads back to his lair with a new outlook on life.
+One of Flippy's robots returns to Dog Man's home and has a party with Dog Man and his friends.